wintercounter/mhy/docs/others/help.md

 # Help

 ## Help

----
-description: Experienced/resolve any issues?
+### Experienced/resolve any issues?
 Help your fellow developers and make a PR to this page with your solution!
 Thank you!
----

 ### TypeScript